KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X.(a/b/c/...)** before your answer).
 Your report will be graded based on your responses.

-For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` unless otherwise indicated.
+For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` (which contains skeleton code, refer to Chapter 3 to implement the CORDIC algorithm) unless otherwise indicated.

 * **Question 1:** One important design parameter is the number of rotations.
 Change that number to numbers between 10 and 20.
 This question should use a floating point implementation of CORDIC.

         * **a)** Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 Use 10, 12, 14, 16, 18, and 20 rotations.
+You will need to add additional values to the table for 18 and 20 rotations.
+Chapter 3 has enough information to help you derive the additional angles and Kvalues.
         * **b)** Plot throughput, resource usage, and RMSE (theta and r on the same plot) as a function of the number of rotations.
 Clearly label your axes and each datapoint.
         * **c)** At what number of rotations does the accuracy stop noticeably improving in the plot?